CERN/CAiMIRA/README.md

 Jia W, Wei J, Cheng P, Wang Q, Li Y. (2022).
 Exposure and respiratory infection risk via the short-range airborne route. _Building and Environment_ *219*: 109166. https://doi.org/10.1016/j.buildenv.2022.109166

+***Open Source Acknowledgments***

+For a detailed list of the open-source dependencies used in this project along with their respective licenses, please refer to [License Information](open-source-licences/README.md).
+This includes both the core dependencies specified in the project's requirements and their transitive dependencies.

+The information also features a distribution diagram of licenses and a brief description of each of them.

 ## Applications

 ### Calculator